20 Tips for Parents of IB Diploma Students

 7. If required, find homework assistance for your boy.
 If helping your child with homework or school assignments are hard for you, see if you can find someone else who can help.
 Contact the school, tutoring groups, school services, churches, and libraries after school.
 Or see if support can be offered by an older student, neighbor, or acquaintance.

 8. Help prepare your child for exams.
 In deciding the grade of a pupil, assessments play a significant role.
-During the school year, your child will also take one or more standardized exams, and your child’s teacher will spend class time during the year on test preparation.
+During the school year, your child will also take one or more standardized exams, and your child's teacher will spend class time during the year on test preparation.
 As a parent, before and after taking a standardized test, there are a variety of ways you can encourage as well as promote the learning patterns of your child daily.
 This will encourage her to be more comfortable when it is time to be tested.
+Explore strategies for helping your child manage.

 Get active with the kid's school